Tipping on Kilimanjaro

 3. Travel Advice

-Prior to your climb you will be provide with a copy of the tip recommendation amount for your group.
-This will be an estimation based upon your group size.
+Prior to your climb you will be provided with a copy of the tip recommendation amount for your group based upon your group size.
 The size of your crew can only be confirmed on the first day of the climb once all the bags and equipment have been weighed at the park gate.
 At the first camp you will be advised of the final number of crew and their position on the climb.

 For groups of three or more, the average tip amount per trekker for a 7 day itinerary will be between $200 - $250.
 This will vary depending on group size and itinerary.
 Although this may sound like a high amount, on a 10 person trek there will be over 40 crew members!